Allaire Corporation

-Allaire Corporation was a computer software company founded by Jeremy and JJ Allaire in Minnesota, later headquartered in Cambridge, then Newton, Massachusetts.
-It commenced operations in May 1995, had its initial public offering on NASDAQ (trading ticker ALLR) in January 1999, and was acquired by rival Macromedia in early 2001.
+Allaire Corporation was an American computer software company founded by brothers Jeremy and JJ Allaire in Minnesota in May 1995, later headquartered in Cambridge and then Newton, Massachusetts.
+The company is best known for creating ColdFusion, a rapid application development platform that enabled developers to build database-driven websites using a tag-based scripting language.
+Allaire had its initial public offering on NASDAQ (ticker: ALLR) in January 1999 and was acquired by rival Macromedia in early 2001 for approximately $360 million.

 History

-Allaire released the first version of the ColdFusion server in 1995, the first database-driven web-content server.
-In its early history, the name of the language for ColdFusion, then known as Database Markup Language (DBML), was changed to ColdFusion Markup Language (CFML).
-The company also produced two web design IDEs: HomeSite, purchased from Bradbury Software, and ColdFusion Studio, based on HomeSite with enhancements tailored to development of ColdFusion applications.
+Allaire released the first version of the ColdFusion server in 1995.
+ColdFusion allowed developers to connect web pages to relational databases using a markup-style language called ColdFusion Markup Language (CFML), originally known as Database Markup Language (DBML).
+This approach made dynamic, data-driven websites significantly more accessible to developers who were not fluent in lower-level languages.

-In 2000, Allaire acquired Live Software, a company founded by Paul Colton in 1997 and best known for the creation of the first commercial Java Servlet and JSP server, JRun.
-Later in 2000, Allaire also acquired the Kawa IDE (Java IDE) from Tek-Tools Software and much of the Kawa development team relocated from Dallas to Boston.

-Allaire also produced an early web Content Management System (CMS) called Spectra.
+The company also produced two web development IDEs: HomeSite, acquired from Bradbury Software, and ColdFusion Studio, a version of HomeSite extended for ColdFusion development.
+In 2000, Allaire acquired Live Software, a company founded by Paul Colton in 1997, best known for creating JRun, one of the first commercial Java Servlet and JSP servers.
+Allaire also acquired the Kawa Java IDE from Tek-Tools Software that year.
+The company also produced an early web content management system called Spectra.

-JRun was purchased by Macromedia, which in 2001 also purchased Allaire.
-In 2005, Macromedia was purchased by Adobe Systems.
+Macromedia acquired Allaire in early 2001.
+Macromedia was itself acquired by Adobe Systems in 2005 for $3.4 billion, bringing ColdFusion under Adobe's ownership, where it has continued to be developed and sold.